HackDark05/ABA-Ranked-Anti-lag/README.md

 ### Manual firewall control

-You can also control the firewall rule manually at any time:

 - **[ON] ENABLE BLOCK** — enables the rule immediately.
 - **[OFF] DISABLE BLOCK** — disables the rule immediately.
 - **<< REFRESH** — re-reads the current rule status from Windows.